M-o-a-T/moat-kv/docs/source/client_protocol.rst

 If you are updating a known value, you should send a ``chain`` entry to help ensure that no other node has changed it unexpectedly.
-(Of course, due to the distributed nature of DistKV, this may happen anyway.)
+(Of course, due to the distributed nature of MoaT-KV, this may happen anyway.)
 You can also use ``prev`` to send an expected old value, but you really shouldn't.

 This action returns the node's new change ``chain``.
 If you did not send a